 - Start with spreading out the hazelnuts on a baking tray lined with parchment paper.
 Set the oven to 175ºC / 350ºF and while heating up roast the hazelnuts until the skins of the nuts fall off when rubbed, which usually takes about 10-15 minutes.
 Be careful not to burn them!
 I also recommend trying to taste the nuts and from that decide when you think they’re done roasting.

 - Once roasted, rub the skins of the hazelnuts by rolling them, with quite a lot of pressure, against the baking tray.
-Transfer the more or less skinless hazelnuts to a strong food processor, add a hearty pinch of salt, and process until you get a nice silky smooth nut butter.
+Transfer the still warm and more or less skinless hazelnuts to a strong food processor, add a hearty pinch of salt, and process until you get a nice silky smooth nut butter.
 Have patience and stop to scrape the sides every now and then.
-Transfer to a clean car and voilà!
+Transfer to a clean jar and voilà!
 Enjoy!